 The results indicate that the wind resource is reasonable for an offshore site in the Dutch North Sea and consistent across the modelled heights.
-Based on the assessment, the mean wind speed at a hub height of 100 m MSL at the BWFZ centre is calculated to be 9.6 ± 0.5 m/s.

-The variation across the site is about 0.3 m/s, as seen in figure 23.
+Based on the assessment, the mean wind speed at a hub height of 100 m MSL at the centre of the BWFZ is calculated to be 9.6 ± 0.5 m/s.
+The variation across the site is about 0.3 m/s, as seen in Figure 22.
 Note the wind speeds found in the Ecofys report differ from the wind speeds found by Deltares in the metocean study.
 These differences are related to the use of the Harmonie model by KNMI.
 The differences between the studies are within uncertainty tolerance range and can be explained.
 Therefore, the metocean report(s) already published will not be updated.

-4.9.4 Conclusion
+4.10.4 Conclusion

 Based on previously available KNMI data, Ecofys has created a wind resource assessment.
 However, tender applicants are advised to create their own assessment.
-For example, new metocean data is available from the metocean measurement campaign.
+For example, new metocean data will be available from different measurement campaigns.

-4.10 Site investigation QA-QC procedures
+4.11 Site investigation QA-QC procedures